Get free digital tools to increase Conversions!

 - Demographics – age, gender and interests of visitors

 Even if start-ups do have GA I often find they haven’t configured it properly and are getting false readings.
+Free digital tools may not cost you anything, but you won’t get value from them unless you invest in their set up and maintenance.
 Make sure you set up filters to exclude internal traffic by using your IPs and set a filter for language spam.
 You can also link the account to your Adwords and Adsense accounts.
 For more details see this post – I’ve installed Google Analytics – Now what?

 There are many web analytics packages on the market, but Google Analytics is one of a few that offers free permanent access to such a comprehensive and robust analytics platform.
 See my article on web analytics solutions for more details of how to use GA.

-Previously called Webmaster Tools, the Search Console is a comprehensive tool for understanding how your site is performing in Google Search, but also what might be holding you back in getting more organic traffic.
+Previously called Webmaster Tools, the Search Console is one of those free digital tools which will provide data many SEO companies will offer to sell you.
+Search Console a comprehensive SEO tool for understanding how your site is performing in Google Search, but also what might be holding you back in getting more organic traffic.

 The Search Console includes a really useful dashboard (see above) which shows a graph of how many clicks your site has received from Google in the last 28 days, plus the number of site errors, including page not founds (404s) and the number of pages that have been submitted and ranked by Google.